Balrampur district, Uttar Pradesh: Demographics

 According to the 2011 census Balrampur district has a population of 2,148,665.
 This gives it a ranking of 210th in India.
 The district has a population density of 64.2 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 27.74%.
 Balrampur has a sex ratio of 922 females for every 1000 males, and a literacy rate of 51.76%.
-Scheduled Castes and Scheduled Tribes made up 12.90% and 1.16% of the population respectively.
+7.74% of the population lives in urban areas.
+Scheduled Castes and Scheduled Tribes make up 12.90% and 1.16% of the population respectively.
 The tribals of this district are Tharus.

+Languages

 At the time of the 2011 Census of India, 87.23% of the population in the district spoke Hindi, 8.61% Awadhi and 4.06% Urdu as their first language.

 Religion

 Balrampur district has a Hindu-majority population, but a significant Muslim minority.
 Muslims are most concentrated in Utraula tehsil and form a near-majority in urban areas.

 The fortified entrance to Mahet is made of mud, constructed in a crescent shape.
 The Sobhnath temple houses the great Stupas.
 These Stupas reflect the Buddhist tradition and boast of the history of the monasteries in Balrampur.

-Jeetavana monastery, one of the oldest monasteries in the country, is said to be one of the favorite sites of Gautam Buddha.
+Jeetavana monastery, one of the oldest monasteries in the country, is said to be one of the favourite sites of Gautam Buddha.
 It contains the 12th century inscriptions.
 There is also a sacred tree of Peepal nearby.
 It is said that the tree was grown from a sapling from the original Bodhi Tree at Bodh Gaya.
 Another site of religious importance in the city is Sravasti.
 It is said that Mahavira Jain, the 24th Tirthankara of Jainism, 'influenced' this place.
 It houses the Shwetambar temple.